-Social innovation and social economy contribute to create more inclusive, creative and sustainable societies and economies.
+Social economy and social innovation contribute to create more inclusive, creative and sustainable societies and economies.
 How?
-By providing solutions aimed at enhancing the wellbeing and quality of life of people and places while tackling socio-economic and environmental challenges, including those emerging with the COVID-19 pandemic crisis.
+By providing innovative solutions to improve the quality of life and wellbeing of individuals, communities and places while addressing socio-economic and environmental challenges, including those emerging with the COVID-19 pandemic crisis.